 - Upon recruiting Henrietta into your roster, she will also be available for all previous and future save data, showing that she is willing to fight alongside the New Kid even after the Casa Bonita Side Mission.
 She even shows various levels of tolerance and liking towards other heroes, such as Mysterion, Mosquito, and Super Craig.
 Speaking of which, when you talk to Henrietta after recruiting her when she's with Mysterion, you get this bit of dialogue:Henrietta: You ever look around a restaurant and imagine who's the most dead inside?

 Mysterion: My family can't really afford to go to restaurants.

 - The reveal at the end that the reason Karen started hanging out with the Vamp kids was because her brother and best friend, Kenny, is always too busy to hang out with her.
 Mysterion, embarrassed and guilty over this, promises to "have a talk with Kenny" so he'll spend more time with her.

-- If you talk to Mike after the final boss, he'll accept taking a selfie with you, even genuinely smiling when he does so.
+- If you talk to Mike after the final battle, he'll accept taking a selfie with you, even genuinely smiling when he does so.
 Of course, he does ask you to not come to next year's party.

 - Bring the Crunch DLC:

 - Fastpass sends out a distress signal to all available superheroes to help him save Lake Tardicaca's summer camp.
 The fact that he's willing to fight for his favorite summer camp is heartwarming and heroic in general, especially since it gives one of the lesser used heroes A Day in the Limelight.